HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 Some of the benefits of taking this approach:

-- Terran Macro Molor can be drawn in the distance without the Detail Texture and appear correct
+- Terran Macro Color can be drawn in the distance without the Detail Texture and appear correct
 - Detail textures can use a LinearLight blend to combine high-frequency details with the underlying macro color (with stable visual results)
 - Detail texturing can blend in/out over distance smoothly, triangles in the background can render with less shading instructions (should equal performance gains)
 - Detail texturing can blend nicely with modulation and variance in the macro color (e.g. blending along an area where the macro color grades from a light brown to dark brown)